ysngki/ysngki.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Master student in Harbin Institue of Technology, Shenzhen, China.
+I am a first-year PhD student at the Institute of Science Tokyo (formerly Tokyo Institute of Technology), working under the supervision of Professor Arase.
+I completed both my Bachelor's and Master's degrees at Harbin Institute of Technology.

-My research interests mainly lie on sentence representation and large language models.
+My research interests mainly lie on efficienct and reliable LLMs capable of learning from experience.

-My Chinese blog is [here](https://www.cnblogs.com/ysngki/).

-Feel free to reach out to me anytime! (email: ysngkil@gmail.com)
+Feel free to contact me at ysngkil@gmail.com (\*^▽^\*)

 ---

-有事也好，有乐子也好，尽管联系我(\*^▽^\*)
+有事也好，有乐子也好，尽管联系我~

 QQ: 940716916